 Wait, it’s not in a BSA handbook or literature.
 Then ask: Does it support the values of the Boy Scouts of America?
 If the activity helps to create good conduct, respect for others, and honesty, then most likely it is good to go.
 (Note: Values do not use fun, exciting, wilder, crazy, or faster as a test, nor do they include “We have always done it.”)

 So, the activity you want to do isn’t in the handbook, but you think it supports the values of the BSA and it appears to be age appropriate.
 Last test: Is it prohibited or unauthorized?
 Look at the list of unauthorized and restricted activities in the Guide to Safe Scouting.

 In addition, our program literature outlines restrictions or age-appropriate activities.
 For example, the National Shooting Sports Manual has a list of restricted activities including boomerangs, spears, crossbows, and blowguns; COPE literature restricts belaying.

 Finally, there are some activities that may be restricted at the unit level but are allowed as part of a council-level activity.
-These include all-terrain vehicle and personal watercraft use and the pistol safety and marksmanship program for Boy Scouts.
+These include all-terrain vehicle and personal watercraft use and the pistol safety and marksmanship program for youth in Scouts BSA.
 Additionally, certain activities are specifically authorized at the high-adventure bases, such as crossbows at the Summit Bechtel Reserve and reloading ammunition at Philmont Scout Ranch.